Helping Your Pet Through Grief and Loss: A Practical Guide

 Gently encourage — but don't force — activities they previously enjoyed:

-- Short walks with plenty of sniffing time
+- Short walks with generous sniffing time (sniffing reduces stress hormones)

 Allow Natural Processing